15LucasAlves/TrabalhoDJA/README.md

 > "Fighting bosses and enemies, perks gained by gambling, good or bad, we will never know."

-Each boss you defeat offers a risky choice: gamble their soul for potential power or face consequences if you lose, or skip the gamble and lose the soul forever.
+Each boss you defeat offers a risky choice: gamble with their soul for potential power or face consequences if you lose, or skip the gamble and lose the soul forever.

 ---